pllearns/alli/README.md

 The api integration was challenging, but the ultimate challenge that will continue to persist throughout the development of this product is making sure that Alli stays engaging and human through all of her conversations with the end user.

 ## Accomplishments that we're proud of
-Being able to create a robust starting point for a chatbot product, something we have never done before.
+Being able to create a robust starting point for a chatbot product, something we have never done before was awesome.
 Also, to be able to create a product that people have already responded to as having the potential for a positive impact, and we are starting to collect a list of trial users!

 ## What we learned
 We learned how to interact with new apis that we have never touched before.
 We learned how to create a chat bot, which is awesome.